 This course combines methodologies, controls and accounting techniques with information technology.
 Topics include processes and flow of various business transaction cycles, recognition and implementation of internal controls, data integrity and security, database theory and application, and current trends in information systems.
 Prerequisites: BUAD 142, ACCT 205 and MATH 128.
 Spring semester.

 ACCT 315 Managerial Cost Accounting (for accounting majors)

-ACCT 316 Advanced Cost Accounting (two credits)
+ACCT 316 Advanced Cost Accounting (2 credits)

 ACCT 318 Auditing

 This course is a broad introduction to the field of auditing.
-It emphasizes the philosophy and environment of the auditing profession, including the nature and purpose of auditing, auditing standards, professional conduct, auditor’s legal liability and the approach followed in performing financial statement audits.
+It emphasizes the philosophy and environment of the auditing profession, including the nature and purpose of auditing, auditing standards, professional conduct, auditor’s legal liability, and the approach followed in performing financial statement audits.
 Other topics include internal control, audit sampling, accumulating audit evidence, reporting responsibilities, other attestation and accounting services, and internal, compliance and operational auditing.
 Prerequisite: ACCT 325.
 Fall semester.

 ACCT 325 Intermediate Accounting 1